Aembit/terraform-provider-aembit/docs/index.md

 $ terraform plan
 ```

-### Authenticate using an environment variable access token
+## Authenticate using an environment variable access token

+When using the Aembit Terraform Provider on your desktop, you can retrieve an API access token from your tenant and use it by setting the `AEMBIT_TOKEN` environment variable.

+**Note**: This token will only be valid for the lifetime of your Aembit UI session and should not be used in CI/CD pipelines.

+#### Sample Terraform Config

 ```terraform
 terraform {